flutter/website/src/content/get-started/fwe/user-input.md

 - The button's `child`, which is what's displayed within the button's content area, that's usually text or an icon that indicates the button's purpose.

-- Finally, a button's `style` controls its appearance: color, border, etc.
+- Finally, a button's `style` controls its appearance: color, border, and so on.

 {% render docs/code-and-image.md,